 – the right to present the journal article at a meeting or conference;

 – the right to include the journal article, in full or in part, in a thesis or dissertation;

 – patent and trademark rights and rights to any process or procedure described in the journal article;

 – the right to use the journal article or any part thereof in a printed compilation of works of the author;

 – the right to prepare other derivative works, to extend the journal article into book-length form, or to otherwise re-use portions or excerpts in other works, with full acknowledgment of its original publication in the journal.

 Conflict of Interests

-Journal of Clinical Sexology requires that each author, reviewer, and editor must disclose to the editor-in-chief any conflict of interest related to family, personal, financial, political or religious issues as well as any competing interest.
-Whether or not a conflict of interest and financial support exist, they must be declared at the ICMJE Conflict of Interest form as well as at the end of the manuscripts.
-If a reviewer, an associate editor, or a section editor has a conflict of interest and/or believes that it is not appropriate to be a reviewer, or an editor for a given manuscript, the reviewer or the editor should resign from the assignment.
+Journal of Clinical Sexology requires that each author, reviewer, and editor must disclose to the editor-in-chief any conflict of interest related to family, personal, financial, political, or religious issues as well as any competing interest.
+Whether or not a conflict of interest and financial support exist, they must be declared at the JCS Conflict of Interest and Authorship Conformation Form as well as at the end of the manuscripts.
+If a reviewer, an associate editor, or a section editor has a conflict of interest and/or believes that it is not appropriate to be a reviewer or an editor for a given manuscript, the reviewer or the editor should resign from the assignment.